 Q: What is a High Radon Area?

 A: Buildings in some areas of Ireland are more likely to have a radon problem.
 These parts of the country are known as High Radon Areas.
-The EPA provide an interactive map to see if your property is located in one of these areas.
-However the only way to know how much radon is actually inside your property is to undertake a radon test.
+However, the only way to know how much radon is actually inside your property is to undertake a radon test.

 Q: How often do I need to test my home for radon?